emrgnt-cmplxty/automata/automata/docs/core/symbol/symbol_doc_embedding.rst

 SymbolDocEmbedding
 ==================

-``SymbolDocEmbedding`` is a class representing the embedding vector associated with a symbol’s document.
-This class extends the ``SymbolEmbedding`` abstract base class and includes additional metadata attributes such as the source code, summary, and contextual information of the symbol.
+``SymbolDocEmbedding`` is a class that represents an embedding for symbol documents.
+It extends the abstract base class ``SymbolEmbedding`` and contains additional metadata like source code, summary, and context of the symbol.

 Overview
 --------

-The primary purpose of ``SymbolDocEmbedding`` is to store the document embedding of a symbol along with any additional information that may be useful for retrieval or other processing tasks.
-This class is mainly useful within the ``SymbolDocEmbeddingHandler``, which manages the creation, updating, and retrieval of document embeddings for symbols.
+The ``SymbolDocEmbedding`` class is responsible for storing the information about embeddings for symbol documents.
+It holds the source code, summary, and context of a symbol, which can be used in various applications like searching symbols, getting completions, updating embeddings, and more.
+It is mainly utilized by ``SymbolDocEmbeddingHandler`` for managing and manipulating symbol document embeddings.

 Related Symbols
 ---------------

--  ``automata.core.symbol.symbol_types.SymbolDocEmbedding``
 -  ``automata.core.embedding.doc_embedding.SymbolDocEmbeddingHandler``
+-  ``automata.core.symbol.scip_pb2.Descriptor``
+-  ``automata.core.symbol.parser.parse_symbol``
--  ``automata.core.symbol.symbol_types.Symbol``
+-  ``automata.core.symbol.symbol_types.SymbolCodeEmbedding``
 -  ``automata.core.symbol.symbol_types.SymbolEmbedding``

 Example
 -------

-The following example shows how to instantiate a ``SymbolDocEmbedding`` object with sample data:
+The following example demonstrates how to create a ``SymbolDocEmbedding`` instance.

 .. code:: python

    import numpy as np
+   from automata.core.symbol.parser import parse_symbol
-   from automata.core.symbol.symbol_types import Symbol, SymbolDocEmbedding
+   from automata.core.symbol.symbol_types import SymbolDocEmbedding

+   symbol_str = "scip-python python automata 75482692a6fe30c72db516201a6f47d9fb4af065 `automata.core.agent.agent_enums`/ActionIndicator#"
-   symbol = Symbol.from_string("sample.symbol")
+   symbol = parse_symbol(symbol_str)
-   document = "This is a sample document." vector = np.random.rand(300)
+   document = "This is a sample document for the symbol." vector = np.array([0.1, 0.3, 0.5, 0.7, 0.9])

-   symbol_doc_embedding = SymbolDocEmbedding(
-       symbol=symbol,
-       document=document,
-       vector=vector,
-       source_code="def sample_function():\n    pass",
-       summary="A sample function that does nothing.",
-       context="This sample function is part of a larger module of functions."
-   )
+   embedding = SymbolDocEmbedding(symbol, document, vector)

 Limitations
 -----------

-``SymbolDocEmbedding`` is primarily a data storage class and does not contain functionality for processing or manipulation of embeddings.
-The actual creation and management of document embeddings is handled by the ``SymbolDocEmbeddingHandler``.
-Additionally, ``SymbolDocEmbedding`` assumes that the symbol and document correspond correctly, and it does not perform validation checks to ensure consistency.
+The primary limitation of ``SymbolDocEmbedding`` is that it only contains information specifically catered to symbol documents, making it unsuitable for interacting with other types of embeddings.
+Additionally, the class heavily relies on the ``parse_symbol`` function and the ``Symbol`` class for correct symbol representation.

 Follow-up Questions:
 --------------------

--  Are there cases where ``SymbolDocEmbedding`` objects might contain incorrect or inconsistent data, and how can we minimize such issues?
+-  How can ``SymbolDocEmbedding`` be extended to handle different types of embeddings more flexibly?
+-  How can we improve the interaction between ``SymbolDocEmbedding`` and its related symbols?